TNC science supports community-led conservation.

 The coastal fishing grounds of Ka'ūpūlehu were once renowned for their abundance of fish, lobster, octopus, and ‘opihi, a local delicacy.
 The exceptional ecological management systems devised by Native Hawaiians undoubtedly helped maintain this abundance, but as modern systems evolved and replaced them, marine life began to decline.
-In fact, monitoring efforts since the early 1990s show coral cover declined by more than 50% and the abundance of highly prized food fish declined by up to 75%, reinforcing the observations of kūpuna (elders) and other longtime residents.
+In fact, two decades of research beginning in the early 1990s show coral cover declined by more than 50% and the abundance of highly prized food fish declined by up to 75%, reinforcing the observations of kūpuna (elders) and other longtime residents.
 Scientists confirmed additional coral loss of up to 44% in the area following statewide coral bleaching events in 2014 and 2015.

 Securing Hawai'i's First Community-Driven Fish Replenishment Area

-In 2016 with widespread community support, the State amended Hawai'i Administrative Rules to establish a 10-year rest period on harvest along a 3.6-mile stretch of the Ka'ūpūlehu coastline.
+In 2016 with widespread community support, the State established a 10-year rest period on harvest along a 3.6-mile stretch of the Ka'ūpūlehu coastline.
 This action will give fish time to grow and reproduce, so the fishery can recover and provide for sustainable fishing in the future.

 Connecting for Conservation

-The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and supports.
-The networks are comprised of community groups from West Hawaiʻi Island who share knowledge and resources and take collective action to accelerate conservation.
-Learn more about how networks amplify impacts by building on success at sites.
+The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and facilitates.
+These peer learning networks are comprised of community groups across Hawaiʻi Island that share knowledge and resources and take collective action to accelerate conservation.
+Find out how networks amplify impacts by building on success at sites.

 Learn more about our science and restoration, and how we help strengthen conservation management and leadership so Hawaiʻi's reefs can support healthy fisheries and prosperous communities long into the future.